junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean nods quickly, hope taking over the fear now.
 "Yeah, yeah.
 Something, better than nothing, right?"

 Cas holds his stare and nods at him.
-"We'll get everything, we'll save everyone.
+"We will get everything, we will save everyone.
 We will."

 Dean grins at him, nodding in huge wave of appreciation.

 In the next two agonizingly long hours, Dean stays by Cas's side.
 Consciously, once or twice, he finds his hands have reached out and brushed against Cas's.
 He takes his hands back quickly whenever he realizes, but he thinks Cas probably also noticed.
 There's a mixed hope and sadness in his eyes.
 Dean's heart sinks -- *Did he mess something up again?*

 <br>

+### Act 7